pgbackrest/pgbackrest/README.md

 * Improved error message when backup is run without archive_command set and without --no-archive-check specified.
 Found by Eric Radman.

+* Moved version number out of the VERSION file to Version.pm to better support packaging.
+Suggested by Michael Renner.

 ### v0.75: New repository format, info command and experimental 9.5 support

 * IMPORTANT NOTE: This flag day release breaks compatibility with older versions of PgBackRest.
 The manifest format, on-disk structure, and the binary names have all changed.
 You must create a new repository to hold backups for this version of PgBackRest and keep your older repository for a time in case you need to do a restore.
 The `pg_backrest.conf` file has not changed but you'll need to change any references to `pg_backrest.pl` in cron (or elsewhere) to `pg_backrest` (without the `.pl` extension).